wp-plugins/custom-field-images/readme.txt

 Instead of displaying recent posts as a list of plain links, you can display them as a list of images, using the built-in widget.

+**Note: If you're using WordPress 2.7 or older, and Custom Field Images 1.9 or newer, the CFI Loop widget won't work.**

 == Installation ==

 The plugin can be installed in 2 easy steps: